chazeprasad/slate/source/includes/api/market/_delete.md

 }
 ```

-This endpoint retrieves a specific markets.
+This endpoint deletes a specific markets.

 ### HTTP Request